-Is it mandatory to specify all configurations in the Auth section?
+Is it mandatory to specify all configurations in the Arcana Developer Dashboard Configure section?

-If you do not specify any social authentication configurations in your 'Testnet' or 'Mainnet' configuration profile settings in the Arcana Developer dashboard, then your app can only onboard users via the passwordless option that is enabled by default.
+If you do not configure any authentication providers in your 'Testnet' or 'Mainnet' configuration profile settings in the Arcana Developer Dashboardd, then your app can only onboard users via the passwordless option that is enabled by default.
 You can use the plug-and-play UI via the

 connect method or build your own auth UI and use the

 loginWithLink method to onboard users via the passwordless login option.